Voluntary Codes of Conduct and Public Commitments

 - the POA must be presented in its entirety and must be signed and witnessed (in some provinces it must also be signed by the attorney and witnessed); and

 - confirmation of your identity and the identity of your attorney.
-When confirming identities, we ask for two pieces of identification, one of which must be government-issued photo identification.
+When confirming identities, we ask for one piece of government-issued photo identification.
 If you or your attorney are not able to visit us in person to present identification, we can arrange for verification of identity through a third party.

 If the POA is not completed, signed, witnessed and executed in Canada, we will require you, at your expense, to provide a statement from a lawyer licensed to practice in the jurisdictions where the POA was executed, that it was indeed validly executed and complies with the laws of that country.